iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Resolvent and Minty Re-Paramaterization.md

 **Remarks**

 This theorem can hold for all $T: \mathbb E \mapsto 2^{\mathbb E}$, and it doesn't have to be a maximally monotone operator.
-The exercise from Dimitri didn't use have the condition that it's maximal monotone, it can be proved direclty by the definition of an inverse map.
+The exercise from Dimitri didn't use have the condition that it's maximal monotone, it can be proved directly by the definition of an inverse map.

 ---
 ### **Resolvent and Inverse are Linear Transform on the Graph of the Operators**